djeada/Kaggle-US-Pollution/README.md

 # Kaggle U.S. Pollution
-To analyze trends, predict future pollution levels, and identify factors influencing air quality in different regions of the United States using advanced data engineering and machine learning techniques.
+An analysis of the US Pollution dataset to explore trends, predict future pollution levels, and identify factors influencing air quality in various regions of the United States.
+This project employs advanced data engineering and machine learning techniques.

 ![dataset-cover](https://user-images.githubusercontent.com/37275728/198901751-79133990-37e2-4832-a698-3697dce69f50.jpeg)